 A 4th Preference List will be Captains, Inspectors.
-Lieutenants, and Sergeants as well as previously certified staff who have regular prisoner contact (i.e., RUM, ARUS, PC, CPC, Maintenance, Food Service, etc.).
+Lieutenants, and Sergeants as well as previously certified staff who have regular prisoner contact (e.g., RUM, ARUS, PC, CPC, Maintenance, Food Service, etc.).

-A 5th Preference List will be developed to consist of previously certified staff that do NOT have regular prisoner contact (i.e., FOA, GVP, and Regional staff).
+A 5th Preference List will be developed to consist of previously certified staff that do NOT have regular prisoner contact (e.g., FOA, GVP, and Regional staff).